crabcanon/angular-es6-demo/README.md

 ##### *Automatically deploy*

-As we are using Travis CI for automated test, build and deployment, you are able to do it in this way as well.
+As we are using Travis CI for automated test, build and deployment, you are able to do it same way.

 * Install [Heroku Toolbelt](https://toolbelt.heroku.com/).
 * Install travis RubyGem on your computer: `gem install travis`.